-The CCHA must not approve a tenancy in which any of the following classes of persons has any interest, direct or indirect, during tenure or for one year thereafter:
+The PHA must not approve a tenancy in which any of the following classes of persons has any interest, direct or indirect, during tenure or for one year thereafter:

-- Any present or former member or officer of the CCHA (except a participant commissioner) - Any employee of the CCHA, or any contractor, subcontractor or agent of the CCHA, who formulates policy or who influences decisions with respect to the programs - Any public official, member of a governing body, or State or local legislator, who exercises functions or responsibilities with respect to the programs - Any member of the Congress of the United States
+- Any present or former member or officer of the PHA (except a participant commissioner) - Any employee of the PHA, or any contractor, subcontractor or agent of the PHA, who formulates policy or who influences decisions with respect to the programs

+- Any public official, member of a governing body, or State or local legislator, who exercises functions or responsibilities with respect to the programs - Any member of the Congress of the United States

 HUD may waive the conflict of interest requirements, except for members of Congress, for good cause.
-The CCHA must submit a waiver request to the appropriate HUD Field Office for determination.
+The PHA must submit a waiver request to the appropriate HUD Field Office for determination.

-Any waiver request submitted by the CCHA must include [HCV Guidebook pp.11-2 and 11-3]:
+Any waiver request submitted by the PHA must include the following [HCV Guidebook pp.11-2 and 11-3]:

 - Complete statement of the facts of the case; - Analysis of the specific conflict of interest provision of the HAP contract and justification as to why the provision should be waived; - Analysis of and statement of consistency with state and local laws.
-The local HUD office, the CCHA, or both parties may conduct this analysis.
-Where appropriate, an opinion by the state's attorney general should be obtained; - Opinion by the local HUD office as to whether there would be an appearance of impropriety if the waiver were granted; - Statement regarding alternative existing housing available for lease under the HCV program or other assisted housing if the waiver is denied; - If the case involves a hardship for a particular family, statement of the circumstances and discussion of possible alternatives; - If the case involves a public official or member of the governing body, explanation of his/her duties under state or local law, including reference to any responsibilities involving the HCV program; - If the case involves employment of a family member by the CCHA or assistance under the HCV program for an eligible CCHA employee, explanation of the responsibilities and duties of the position, including any related to the HCV program; - If the case involves an investment on the part of a member, officer, or employee of the CCHA, description of the nature of the investment, including disclosure/divestiture plans.
+The local HUD office, the PHA, or both parties may conduct this analysis.
+Where appropriate, an opinion by the state's attorney general should be obtained; - Opinion by the local HUD office as to whether there would be an appearance of impropriety if the waiver were granted; - Statement regarding alternative existing housing available for lease under the HCV program or other assisted housing if the waiver is denied; - If the case involves a hardship for a particular family, statement of the circumstances and discussion of possible alternatives; - If the case involves a public official or member of the governing body, explanation of his/her duties under state or local law, including reference to any responsibilities involving the HCV program; - If the case involves employment of a family member by the PHA or assistance under the HCV program for an eligible PHA employee, explanation of the responsibilities and duties of the position, including any related to the HCV program; - If the case involves an investment on the part of a member, officer, or employee of the PHA, description of the nature of the investment, including disclosure/divestiture plans.

 Where the PHA has requested a conflict of interest waiver, the PHA may not execute the HAP contract until HUD has made a decision on the waiver request.

-In considering whether to request a conflict of interest waiver from HUD, the CCHA will consider factors the reasons for waiving the requirement; consistency with state and local laws; the existence of alternative housing available to families; the individual circumstances of a particular family; the specific duties of individuals whose positions present a possible conflict of interest; the nature of any financial investment in the property and plans for disclosure/divestiture; and the possible appearance of impropriety.
+In considering whether to request a conflict of interest waiver from HUD, the PHA will consider certain factors such as consistency of the waiver with state and local laws, the existence of alternative housing available to families, the individual circumstances of a particular family, the specific duties of individuals whose positions present a possible conflict of interest, the nature of any financial investment in the property and plans for disclosure/divestiture, and the possible appearance of impropriety.

-Owner Actions That May Result in Disapproval of a Tenancy Request [24 CFR 982.306(c)]

-HUD regulations permit the PHA, at the PHA's discretion, to refuse to approve a request for tenancy if the owner has committed any of a number of different actions.
+Owner Actions That May Result in Disapproval of a Tenancy Request [24 CFR 982.306(c)] HUD regulations permit the PHA to disapprove a request for tenancy for various actions and inactions of the owner.

 If the PHA disapproves a request for tenancy because an owner is not qualified, it may not terminate the HAP contract for any assisted families that are already living in the owner's properties unless the owner has violated the HAP contract for those units [HCV GB p.
 11-4].

-The CCHA will refuse to approve a request for tenancy if the CCHA becomes aware that any of the following are true:
+The PHA will refuse to approve a request for tenancy if the PHA becomes aware that any of the following are true: